Amlodipine Besylate (am-LOE-di-peen BES-i-late), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Valsartan (val-SAR-tan)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding or if you have had a recent heart attack.
-Tell your doctor if you have kidney disease, liver disease, diabetes, gout, systemic lupus erythematosus (SLE or lupus), heart failure, a mineral imbalance (such as high or low calcium, potassium, magnesium or sodium in the blood), or a history of asthma.
-Tell your doctor if you are dehydrated or if you recently had severe diarrhea or vomiting.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease (including heart failure or a history of a heart attack), diabetes, glaucoma, gout, high cholesterol levels, gallstones, or lupus.
+Tell your doctor if you have a mineral imbalance (such as high or low potassium or sodium in the blood) or a history of asthma or allergies.
+Tell your doctor if you have had angioedema that was caused by a blood pressure medicine.

 Possible Side Effects While Using This Medicine